ahorod/words_game/README.md

 * Run bundle in Terminal
 * Run ruby app.rb in Terminal
 * Open on localhost:4567 in browser
- or
-* Open on Heroku
+* OR Open on Heroku https://calm-crag-96585.herokuapp.com/

 ## Technologies Used